-Research focusing on physiology, diet, and distribution modeling have been published in People's Republic of China in recent years.
-In Tumuji Nature Reserve, the Chinese Academy of Forest Research, Institute of Wetlands, in collaboration with the Nature Reserve and Eurasian Bustard Alliance, has led research into the impact of winter weather on stress hormones of overwintering Great Bustards (Liu, Hu, et al. 2018), used genetic barcoding to compare the dietary niche of migratory and non-migratory populations of Eastern Great Bustard (Liu, Shafer, et al. 2018), used next-generation sequencing to analyze diet composition (Gong et al. 2017), and used genomic mitochondrial DNA to assess genetic diversity and population structure (Liu et al. 2016).
-Distribution modeling was used to predict the wintering distribution of the Eastern Great Bustard under climate change conditions (Mi, Huettmann, et al. 2016).
+Research focusing on physiology, diet, and distribution modeling have been published in China in recent years.
+In Tumuji Nature Reserve, the Chinese Academy of Forest Research, Institute of Wetlands, in collaboration with the Nature Reserve itself and the Eurasian Bustard Alliance, has led research into the impact of winter weather on stress hormones of overwintering Great Bustards (Liu et al. 2018), used genetic barcoding to compare the dietary niche of migratory and non-migratory populations of Eastern Great Bustard (Liu et al. 2018), used nextgeneration sequencing to analyze diet composition (Gong et al. 2017), and used genomic mitochondrial DNA to assess genetic diversity and population structure (Liu et al. 2016).
+Distribution modeling was used to predict the wintering distribution of the Eastern Great Bustard under climate change conditions (Mi et al. 2016).